lalaane/memegenerator/README.md

-# Getting Started with Create React App
+# This is a learning project Meme Generator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Created by following along Bob Ziroll's course on scrimba.com

 ## Available Scripts